 The most common legal solution is asking the court to award money compensation.

-The main legal areas that we cover in this guide are listed below.
-It is important to work out which category of law your problem comes under as different categories may have different rules:
+The main types of legal claim that we cover in this guide are listed below.
+It is important to work out which type your problem comes under as different types of claim may have different rules:

 Breach of contract claim

 A ‘breach of contract’ claim is when someone or an organisation breaks a legal agreement you have with them, and you suffer a loss.
 A legal agreement doesn’t have to be in writing, it can be a verbal agreement (also called an oral agreement).
 In a claim over a debt or consumer problem, you have to show that someone breached (broke) some form of contract that they had with you, for example an agreement (contract) with a shop to provide you with goods where they took your money but failed to deliver them.

 ‘Negligence’ is a legal term for carelessness - a failure to behave with the level of care and duty that most people would expect.
 For example, if your neighbour’s builders are careless and drop a roof tile on your car.
 In this type of claim you have to show that someone has failed to exercise the level of care and skill that a reasonable person would have done, and that you suffered loss and expense as a result.

 Some claims can be both breach of contract and breach of duty.